wntrblm/Neptune/user_guide/docs/index.md

 # Neptune

 Winterbloom's [Neptune][store-assembled] is a resonant diode ladder filter inspired by the designs of [Moritz Klein] and [Arturia].
 It's intended to bring together sound and modulation into a complete, distinct synthesizer voice.
-Unlike typical multi-mode filters, Neptune has separate low-pass and high-pass _inputs_ into the filter core.
-This filter core is coupled with feedback modulated distortion called _salt_ that opens up a wide range of tonal possibilities from tame to dirty to outright chaotic.
+Unlike typical multi-mode filters with separate modes or outputs, Neptune instead has separate low-pass and high-pass _inputs_ into a single filter core.
+This filter core is coupled with a feedback modulated distortion circuit called _salt_ that opens up a wide range of tonal possibilities from tame to dirty to outright chaotic.

 [store-assembled]: https://winterbloom.com/shop/neptune
 [store-kit]: https://winterbloom.com/shop/neptune-kit